The Ultimate HIIT Workout With Weights For An Intense Session

 #3: Use Your Muscles

-Not only will swinging the weights around increase the risk of injury, but it also reduces the effectiveness of the exercise because gravity and momentum are assisting you in the work of lifting the weight.
+Not only will swinging the weights around increase the risk of injury, but it also reduces the effectiveness of the exercise because gravity and momentum assist you in lifting the weight.

 #4: Pick Your Interval Lengths

-You will also need to choose how long to make each hard burst and recovery period.
+You must also choose how long to make each hard burst and rest period.
 For example, your work and rest intervals might each be 30 seconds.

 Start with an easy warm-up for a few minutes.
 Then, alternate between pushing as hard as you can for the 30 seconds and then recovering for the next 30 seconds, over and over, until your desired total workout time has elapsed.